lbs1022/gen-711-final-/README.md

 # FINAL PROJECT
 ## Study Background

-The data was originally collected by the UNH Tech camp, who also did an initial study on the data.
+- The data was originally collected by the UNH Tech camp, who also did an initial study on the data.
-This camp was primarily composed of kids from grade 5 to 12.
+- This camp was primarily composed of kids from grade 5 to 12.
-The students who specifically worked on this study include John Caparso, Alex Goin, Amino Hussein, Tonya Kirichok, Ada Milhauser, Aakansh Mysore, Nana Suarez, Olivia Tatro, Logan Quiter, and Yasmin Yan.
+- The students who specifically worked on this study include John Caparso, Alex Goin, Amino Hussein, Tonya Kirichok, Ada Milhauser, Aakansh Mysore, Nana Suarez, Olivia Tatro, Logan Quiter, and Yasmin Yan.
-This specific project was led by Joseph Sevigny, Steve Simpson, Kelley Thomas, and Andrea de Assis.
+- This specific project was led by Joseph Sevigny, Steve Simpson, Kelley Thomas, and Andrea de Assis.
-The data and microbe collection was done in the summer of 2022 in Arcadia National Park.
+- The data and microbe collection was done in the summer of 2022 in Arcadia National Park.
+- The microbe samples were sequenced utilizing Illumina Sequencing
+- In this bioinformatics project, we will utilize bioinformatic coding and command-line to assemble and assign taxonomy to two different samples from the above study
 ## Methods
 <details>
   <summary>Prep Directories and Obtain Data</summary>